maitrix-org/easyweb/README.md

 ### 3. Run the Application

-Once the setup is complete, launching FastWeb is as simple as running a single command.
+Once the setup is complete, launching EasyWeb is as simple as running a single command.
 This command starts both the backend and frontend servers seamlessly.

 ```bash
 make run